dladams/vdcoldbox/README.md

 ### Staging and caching

-DUNE raw data files are stored in a tape-backed dcache system and jobs may experience delays of many minutes or hours or crash if the requested input files are not in the disk cache.
+DUNE raw data files are stored in a tape-backed dcache system and jobs may experience delays of many minutes, hours or crash if the requested input files are not in the disk cache.
 To help avoid this problem, the command *stageDuneDataset* may be used.
 The single argument is the name of an explicit or implicit dataset.